 Authorization server (P4AUTH)

-Using a P4AUTH server frees you from the necessity of ensuring that all your servers contain the same users and protections entries.
+Using an Authorization server frees you from the necessity of ensuring that all your servers contain the same users and protections entries.

-On this page, "outer server" means any server that connects to the P4AUTH server.
+On this page, "outer server" means any server that connects to the Authorization server.

 Prerequisites